 Name, Rank, SUNY Oneonta, nominated for the Distinguished Librarian by Name, Title, SUNY Oneonta.

-4. Internal Letters of Recommendation must provide strong evidence of the extraordinary aspects of the nominee’s activities.
-At least five, but no more than eight, internal letters are needed to validate the stature of the candidate proposed for appointment.
+- Internal Letters of Recommendation must provide strong evidence of the extraordinary aspects of the nominee’s activities.
+At least five, but no more than eight, recent (ideally within one year) internal letters are needed to validate the stature of the candidate proposed for appointment.
 Letters from the Provost and candidate’s Dean are required and must provide detailed information and the specific rationale – preferably in laymen’s terms – for the candidate’s nomination and justification for appointment.
 Letters from those holding Distinguished rank are encouraged.
+Authors of internal letters of recommendation should not also be listed as nominators for the dossier.

-5. External Letters of Recommendation must provide strong evidence of the extraordinary aspects of the nominee’s activities.
-At least five, but no more than eight, external letters are needed to validate the stature of the candidate proposed for appointment.
-Each external letter should be accompanied by a one to five page full-page detailed description of the author’s stature sufficient to provide review panelists a context for the recommendation submitted.
+- External Letters of Recommendation must provide strong evidence of the extraordinary aspects of the nominee’s activities.
+At least five, but no more than eight, recent (ideally within one year) external letters are needed to validate the stature of the candidate proposed for appointment.
+Each external letter should be accompanied by a one- to five-page detailed description of the author’s stature sufficient to provide review panelists a context for the recommendation submitted.
 Letters must be from colleagues with the appropriate rank at the appropriate institutions.

 Incomplete nominations will automatically be disqualified.